Doprez/StrideTerrainEditor/README.md

 * Currently, objects are not instanced.
 An entity is created for each object in the world.
 There is a hit on FPS depending on how many are in the frustum, so make sure you set the object visibility distance to what you need.
 * Make sure you change the values of the selection ball radius and strength in the terrain tab for finer/detailed combined texture and placement or trees, roads, and collisions.
 * You can load/save the created objects as an area!
+* You can trees, grass and water plane at will and where ever you want.
+* All objects are added at the current center of the selection ball, so if you don't click somewhere in the terrain and just click a place button, they'll go to the (0,0,0) point...

 ### Image Manipulation tab:
 ![Image Manipulation tab](ImageManipulationtab.png?raw=true "Image Manipulation tab")